-I have hypermobility syndrome.
-That means that my body’s collagen is all messed up.
+hypermobility syndrome means that my body’s collagen is all messed up.
 Collagen is basically what holds a person together.
 So, imagine a brick wall stuck together with chewing gum instead of cement.
 That’s me.
-That’s hypermobility.
+That’s hypermobility syndrome.

 I’m already too stretchy, and my body can’t support those stretches properly.
 And yet still, and despite explaining this over and over again, it feels like there is an actual conspiracy to make me do yoga.

-It isn’t your place to tell me about yoga and hypermobility and yoga (unless I ask)
+It isn’t your place to tell me about yoga and hypermobility syndrome (unless I ask)

-I think that’s why it bothers me so much when people recommend yoga — or anything else — as a kind of miracle fix that will make everything so much better.
+I think that’s why it bothers me so much when people recommend yoga — or anything else — as a kind of miracle fix that will make my hypermobility syndrome so much better.

 Who are you to assume that I haven’t tried hard enough?
-Who are you to believe that you know what’s good for me and my hypermobility?
-Have you done any research on whether or not yoga is bad for hypermobility?
+Who are you to believe that you know what’s good for me and my hypermobility syndrome?
+Have you done any research on whether or not yoga is bad for hypermobility syndrome?

 Miriam Swallow Adler

-Miriam Swallow Adler is a tired young person who writes, sings, and illustrates things while moonlighting as an Oxford University student.
+Miriam Swallow Adler. the author of "Is yoga bad for hypermobility syndrome?" is a tired young person who writes, sings, and illustrates things while moonlighting as an Oxford University student.